ds-crehm/traceability-foss/docs/user-manual.md

 #### Quality notification create/edit view

 A quality notification can be started by the following options:
-- Part detail view if a part has child elements an quality notification with type INVESTIGATION can be created.
+- Part detail view if a part has child elements a quality notification with type INVESTIGATION can be created.
-- Part table if parts are selected an quality notification with type ALERT can be created.
+- Part table if parts are selected a quality notification with type ALERT can be created.
-- Other parts table if parts are selected an quality notification with type INVESTIGATION can be created.
+- Other parts table if parts are selected a quality notification with type INVESTIGATION can be created.

 A quality notification can be edited by clicking on the context menu on an item within the inbox.